Valencian language: Knowledge and usage

-In 2010 the Generalitat Valenciana, or Valencian government, published a study, Coneixement i ús social del valencià (Knowledge and Social Use of Valencian), which included a survey sampling more than 6,600 people in the provinces of Castellón, Valencia, and Alicante.
+In 2010 the Generalitat Valenciana, or Valencian government, published a study, Coneixement i ús social del valencià (Knowledge and Social Use of Valencian), which included a survey sampling more than 6,600 people in the provinces of Castellon, Valencia, and Alicante.
 The survey simply collected the answers of respondents and did not include any testing or verification.
 The results were: